seanpm2001/KhanAcademyData_u-Seanwallawallaofficial/KhanAcademyDailyPictures/2020/October/README.md

 This directory contains my Khan Academy pictures from all of October 2020.

 October 2020 is my 42nd consecutive month on Khan Academy.
-This month, I finished the world history unit (October 1st 2020) and started the World History Origins unit (October 2nd 2020) which I worked on for the rest of the month.
+This month, I finished the world history unit (October 1st 2020) and started the World History Origins unit (October 2nd 2020) which I worked on for the rest of the month, getting to chapter 4.2.

-It spans from day 1221 to day 1250.
-4 significant consecutive day milestones was reached this month.
+It spans from day 1221 to day 1251.
+5 significant consecutive day milestones was reached this month.
 They include:

 1. Day 1222 - (3/4 2s)